timkphd/HPC/docs/Documentation/Environment/Customization/pixi.md

 ## Minimal environment example on Kestrel - GPU

-The following script represents a minimal example of using the Pixi module to 1. create a simple Pixi environment containing a GPU-enabled version of `torch` (named `numpy-workspace`) and then 2. run a simple Python command that verifies whether this environment's `torch` can see a GPU device. **Be sure to run this on a GPU node:**
+The following script represents a minimal example of using the Pixi module to 1. create a simple Pixi environment containing a GPU-enabled version of `torch` (named `cuda-workspace`) and then 2. run a simple Python command that verifies whether this environment's `torch` can see a GPU device. **Be sure to run this on a GPU node:**

 ???
 "Example: Using Pixi to create a GPU-enabled PyTorch environment on Kestrel"
     ```